scrouzet/classifyEEG/README.md

 # TODO LIST:
 - example script to check that sufficient number of training example - decoding accuracy function of nb of training example
-- sliding_stats() function to determine
-	- time point when it's significantly above chance level
-	- minimal (onset) and best (peak) decoding latencies
-- include the computing of shuffled labels
 - function to add selectivity bar on top of a decoding accuracy curve
 - decide for the label idx (1 vs 0, 1 vs -1, 1 vs 2).
 For the moment the code works only for 1vs2
 - function to plot ROC from the classif results
 - finish the tutorial
 - averaging trials (taking groups of 3 trials could allow to get 20% more accuracy \cite{Isik2013})
 - Temporal cross-decoding = neural template -> train and test on all possible combination of time-points
+- function to estimate SRN per electrode, tranform the data accordingly to

 ## Sliding-time-window analysis
 A new classifier was trained and tested for each time point.
 This sliding time window approach was used to study the emerging categorical structure of object representations.

 ## sliding vs. global classification
-sliding is over time
+sliding : is over time (default when there is a time dimension) static  : same as sliding but less the time dimension (default when there is no time dimension)

+global  : take into account the whole ERP (not planned to be implemented here)

 ## Pattern classification analysis
 The aim of the study was to examine when and how categorical structure emerges in the brain.
 To this end, we used naive Bayes implementation of linear discriminant analysis (LDA, Duda, Hart, & Stork, 2001) to do single-trial classification of the exemplar and category of the stimuli that participants were viewing.